How to backup WordPress to Google Drive

 - File Deletion: The maximum number of backups to be stored.
 Older backups will be deleted.

 - Test the correct Google Drive authentication by starting a backup job with this destination.
-If the run was successful, you should see your backup in Google Drive.
+You should now see your backup on Google Drive if it was successful.